Military Car Insurance: USAA, Discounts & Best Coverage for Service Members

 PCS Moves and International Coverage

 Before a Permanent Change of Station (PCS) move overseas, contact your insurer at least 30 days in advance.
-Standard U.S. insurance policies rarely meet host-nation legal requirements, and gaps in coverage can leave you financially exposed.
-Some countries (like Japan) require minimum liability well above U.S. standards.
-Some changes may require a power of attorney if you're already abroad.
+Standard U.S. insurance policies rarely meet host-nation legal requirements, and mandatory liability insurance is required even for those covered under SOFA (Status of Forces Agreement).
+Minimum coverage limits often exceed U.S. requirements and vary by country.
+Some countries — like Japan — require their own compulsory insurance (JCI) regardless of your U.S. policy.

 Compare Car Insurance Rates in Ohio